Rishi-kalasariya/Multithreaded-Web-server-with-LRU-cache/README.md

 <h1>Multi Threaded Proxy Server with and without Cache</h1>

-This project is implemented using `C` and Parsing of HTTP referred from <a href = "https://github.com/vaibhavnaagar/proxy-server"> Proxy Server </a>

 ##### Introduction
 ##### How did we implement Multi-threading?
 - Used Semaphore instead of Condition Variables and pthread_join() and pthread_exit() function.